nicferrier/npm-forge-ca-4-tests/README.md

 The DNS server simply always returns `127.0.0.1` for whatever it is queryed.

+The embedded server has a GET on the `/certificates` path which returns a PKCS12 with a password.
+If your actual implementation has some other contract then this code isn't much use and it's tricky for me to make something generic.

+But you could just copy the code and make it the server contract you want.

 Could it be a real cert server?
 Probably, without too much work it could.
 But the management of certs is very dependent on how an